sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 If the customer requests a refund for one reason or another, the operator can refund the PaymentIntent.
 The Flex integration with Stripe only supports full refunds.
-(Handling refunds are discussed [later in this article](/background/payments-overview/#can-i-partially-refund-transactions-in-my-flex-marketplace).)
+(Handling partial refunds is discussed [later in this article](/background/payments-overview/#can-i-partially-refund-transactions-in-my-flex-marketplace).)
 The default transaction process takes into account whether or not the PaymentIntent has already been captured from the customer's account.